Never Summer (teaser)

 Shooting Format: HD

-Sam, Kenny, Andrew, Kevin, Kaie, David, Kay, + Members of Never Summer Group
+Kio, Dreamy, Thumb, Dolbae, David, Kay, Dakbo, Torri + Members of Never Summer

 Every member makes an effort to invest time on oneself.
-A father of two teenagers, who has a full time job, carves out a Saturday every two weeks to come and snowboard with the group and sometime he bring his teens to ride with them.
-A salesman, working six days a week, comes to snowboard on his only day off.
-An investment banker, working 60 hours a week, hasn’t missed a Saturday and he comes with his wife.
-There must be a great reason, to get up at 4:00AM in Saturday mornings, to get ready, meet up and drive up several hours to just ride.
+A father of two teenagers, who has a full-time job, carves out a Saturday every two weeks to come and snowboard with the group.
+A salesman, working 6 days a week, comes to snowboard on his only day off.
+An investment banker, working 50+ hours a week, hasn't missed a Saturday.
+There must be a great reason to get up before dawn on Saturday mornings for this hard working New Yorkers.

-Snowboarding is an individual sport, but not for 'NeverSummer.'
-It’s a team play.
-As sun rises, fourteen cars travel in unison through the highways.
-They stop at rest areas together, then the journey continues until they reach the destination.
-They gear up together at the parking lot, music blasting and laugher erupting.
-Once ready they move as a unit.
+Snowboarding is an individual sport, but not for the warriors of Never Summer.
+It's a team sport.
+As the sun rises, 14 cars travel in unison through the highways.
+They stop at rest areas together; then the journey continues until they reach the destination.
+They gear up together at the parking lot.
+Once ready, they move as a unit.
 They all meet at the summit for the first run.
-This is one of their rituals.
+This is one of their biggest rituals.
 They ride the longest and the easiest trail together.
-Over the years they have mastered a way to ride together.
-Regardless of their skills there is a high dosage of adrenaline pumping in their veins, floating in absolute and positive energy – an inexplicable rush.
-They feed from each other vibes as forty or so comrades carve down the mountain as one.
+Over the years, they have mastered a way to ride together.
+Regardless of their riding skills, there is a high dosage of adrenaline pumping in their veins, floating in pure and positive energy – an inexplicable rush.
+They feed on each other vibes as forty or so comrades carve down the mountain as one.
+What united them is not just snowboarding, but their Korean heritage, their determination to balance life with activities that help rejuvenate their spirits.